-Swami Sivananda’s teachings crystallised the basic tenets of all religions, combining all yoga paths into one – the Yoga of Synthesis which he summed up with, ‘Serve, Love, Give, Purify, Meditate, Realise’.
+Swami Sivananda’s teachings combined all yoga paths into one – the Yoga of Synthesis – which he summed up with, ‘Serve, Love, Give, Purify, Meditate, Realise’.
 His own life was a shining example of the ideal wish to spread his message of love and service.
 He had disciples around the world, of all nationalities, religions and creeds.
 Swami Sivananda entered mahasamadhi (left his physical body) on July 14, 1963.

-Swami Vishnudevananda, after some consideration, decided to forsake his worldly life and entered the Sivananda Ashram in Rishikesh in 1947 at the age of twenty, took sannyas (holy orders) and was appointed the first professor of hatha yoga at the Sivananda Yoga Vedanta Forest Academy.
+Swami Vishnudevananda decided to forsake his worldly life and entered the Sivananda Ashram in Rishikesh in 1947 at the age of twenty, took sannyas and was appointed the first professor of hatha yoga at the Sivananda Yoga Vedanta Forest Academy.
 There he trained thousands of students, both Indian and western.
-At the same time he continued his own practice, mastering difficult, advanced hatha yoga techniques.
-For ten years, he lived and worked under the direct guidance of his Master.
+For ten years, he lived and worked under the direct guidance of his master.